megagonlabs/eseBench/src/corpus_preprocessing/README.md

     └── sentences.json: documents with entity phrases and noun-chunks └── segmentation.txt: the highlighted phrases will be enclosed by the phrase tags (e.g., <phrase>data mining</phrase>).
     └── AutoPhrase_multi-words.txt: the sub-ranked list for multi-word phrases only.
     └── AutoPhrase_single-word.txt: the sub-ranked list for single-word phrases only.
+    └── sent_segmentation.txt: sentence-wise the highlighted phrases will be enclosed by the phrase tags (e.g., <phrase>data mining</phrase>).
+    └── sentences.json: documents with entity phrases and noun-chunks

 ```